-Only in the spring of 1923 did the Northern Ireland Parliament and the Dáil in Dublin start to function normally.
+Only in the spring of 1923 did the Parliament of Northern Ireland and the Oireachtas in Dublin start to function normally.

 The Westminster Parliament now governed the United Kingdom of Great Britain and Northern Ireland.

-The UK Parliament then passed the Ireland Bill which acknowledged the 1949 declaration that Ireland had “ceased to be part…of His Majesty's dominions” and therefore a member of the Commonwealth.
+The UK Parliament then passed the Ireland Act 1949, which acknowledged that Ireland had “ceased to be part…of His Majesty's dominions” and therefore a member of the Commonwealth.

-The Ireland Bill also clarified the status of Northern Ireland within the United Kingdom, giving a statutory guarantee that it would remain part of the UK as long as its Parliament so desired.
+The 1949 Act also clarified the status of Northern Ireland within the United Kingdom, giving a statutory guarantee that it would remain part of the UK so long as its devolved parliament desired.